BlueTriangleG/NetFlixMovie-Prediction/README.md

+# Introduction

+This project is used to using data from nexflix to train a machine learning model in order to predict the IMDB scores based on Movies and TV shows' directors, types, contries...

 # Project Environment Setup Guide

 To ensure the smooth execution of this project, it is necessary to set up the appropriate Python environment.
 Below is a list of Python packages used in the project and the recommended configuration.